sander6/enygma/README.markdown

     arbys = Place.filter(:name => "Arby's").first
     SearchyThing.search(:places).around(arbys, 500)

-Should you want to, you can search within an annulus (the area bewteen two concentric circles) by passing a range as the radius argument.
+Should you want to, you can search within an annulus (the area between two concentric circles) by passing a range as the radius argument.

     SearchyThing.search(:places).around(point, 500..1000)